 Which mechanism can be used to control access to the traffic in term of traffic management and security?

-Which mechanism or interface can be used to coordinate digital video systems with optical access and core networks?What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies (ICTs) or in other industries?
+Which mechanism or interface can be used between content providers, core networks and optical access networks/HFC?

+What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies (ICTs) or in other industries?
 What enhancements to developed or new Recommendations are required to provide such energy savings?

+How ITU-T SG9 can support developing countries to deploy digital television services on optical fibres and HFC, taking into account their limited resources as well as other specific needs?

 Tasks Tasks include, but are not limited to:

-Preparation of new Recommendation(s) regarding the above study items as well as maintenance of existing Recommendations such as ITU-T J.185 and J.186;
+Preparation of new Recommendation(s) regarding the above study items listed under “questions” as well as maintenance of existing Recommendations such as ITU-T J.185 and J.186;

-Publish useful information (e.g. Reports or Handbooks) to deploy digital television services on optical fibres in developing countries.
+Publish useful information (e.g. Reports, Surveys, Supplements, Guidelines or Handbooks) to support the deployment of digital television services on optical fibres and HFC in developing countries.

 An up-to-date status of work under this Question is contained in the Study Group 9 work programme (http://itu.int/ITU-T/workprog/wp_search.aspx?sp=16&q=4/9).